prebid/prebid.github.io/dev-docs/modules/floors.md

             "default": 0.75
         }
     ]

 }
-{% highlight %}
+{% endhighlight %}

 *Example 2*
 Model weights do not equal 100 and are normalized.
 Weights will be applied in the following method: Model weight / (sum of all weights) model1 = 20  -> 20 / (20 + 50) = 29% of auctions model 1 will be applied
 model2 = 50  -> 50 / (20 + 50) = 71% of auctions model 2 will be applied

 Additionally skipRate is supplied at model group level where model1 will skip floors 20% of times when model1 is selected, whereas model2 will skip 50% of auctions when model2 is selected.

 {% highlight js %}
 {
     "currency": "EU",
     "floorsSchemaVersion":2,
     "modelGroups": [